Ernest Hemmingway was an alcoholic.

 F. Scott Fitzgerald was an alcoholic.

 According to research 71% of famous writers have battled with alcoholism at some point, yet alcohol dependency effects only 8% of the general population.

-Which begs the question – how many of the great works of fiction were written in an inebriated state, where the blank pages transform into history at the tap of a typewriter key?
-Were many of the most beautiful and meaningful metaphors and similes set down in darkness with the clink of a whiskey glass or final swig from an ever evaporating bottle of wine?
+Which begs the question – how many of the great works of fiction were written in an inebriated state; blank pages transformed into history at the tap of a typewriter key and the clink of a whiskey glass?
+Were the most beautiful and meaningful metaphors and similes set down in darkness with a final swig from an ever evaporating bottle of wine?